 U.S. Coast Guard

-U.S. Coast Guard (USCG) Veterans who worked at LORAN (Long Range Navigation) stations from 1942 to 2010 may have been exposed to X-ray radiation from high voltage vacuum tubes.
+U.S. Coast Guard (USCG) Veterans who worked at (Long Range Navigation (LORAN) stations from 1942 to 2010 may have been exposed to X-ray radiation from high voltage vacuum tubes.

 About 10,000 USCG members were stationed at LORAN transmitters during the exposure period and most received only minimal occupational exposures.

-Very few Veterans are expected to have developed a disease related to this exposure.
-That would require performing maintenance tasks that involved removal of shielding and direct exposure to radiation for long enough periods to receive a significant dose.
+Very few Veterans are expected to develope a disease related to this exposure.
+Performing maintenance tasks that involved removal of shielding and direct exposure to radiation for long enough periods would be required to receive a significant dose.

 Read the Defense Threat Reduction Agency's July 2011 report (1.9 MB, PDF) for available exposure data and occupational tasks related to the use of LORAN equipment.